Ninja-Squad/ninja-squad.github.com/_posts/2016-03-22-ninja-tips-3-angular-validation-hidden-vs-bootstrap-help-block-english.md

       Sign me in
     </button>

-What have we done here?
+What are we doing here?

-* We apply, thanks to `ngClass` directive, the Bootstrap's `.has-error` class on `div.form-group` if the `password` field:
+* We apply, thanks to the `ngClass` directive, the Bootstrap's `.has-error` class on `div.form-group` if the `password` field:
   1. is `dirty`, i.e. modified by the user;
   2. has a validation error.
-* We enable the submit button only if the form is globally valid, thanks to HTML `disabled` attribute.
+* We enable the submit button only if the form is globally valid, thanks to the `disabled` DOM property.
-* We hide the `span.help-block` element thanks to the HTML&nbsp;5 `hidden` attribute, if:
+* We hide the `span.help-block` element thanks to the HTML&nbsp;5 `hidden` global attribute, if:
    1. the input is `pristine`, i.e. without any modification from user (the initial state);
    2. or if the field has no `'required'` validation error.